-Procurement legislation and practice has been overhauled over the past 2-3 years with some of the changes only coming into force last year.
+Procurement legislation and practice has been overhauled over the past 2-3 years with some of the changes only coming into force in 2019/20.
 Defined as a public sector buyer under this new legislation, we recognise that our own practice would benefit from further strengthening to ensure we take a strategic and sustainable approach to procurement.
-We will be working on this over the coming months.
+Therefore we reviewed our processes for procurement during 2019/20 and have in place an approved Procurement Policy.
+Our staff have completed Procurement training and we are now addressing out in house procedures.
+We will be setting up specific training aimed for the processes that contractors require to have in place in April 2020/21.